aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 Throughout the compiler, `t` (for 'tree') names an AST object (also called a 'node').
 These `t`'s appear everywhere.

+[XXX Perhaps I should find things to say about what makes a good spike/seed.
+A spike is "driven through the layers"; it works end to end, but doesn't actually do anything more than needed to establish a foothold (and no this nasty stew of metaphors should not go into the chapter as is).
+It's like K&R starting with hello-world: mastering the mechanics before mixing in the difficulties of a 'real' problem.
+My actual start was pretty close to what we're going to see below, but the above code about reading in a file and setting up the global environment, that was skipped: what I did instead was

+    ast5 = ast.parse("print(2+3)")
+    code5 = CodeGen().compile(ast5)
+    dis.dis(code5)

+    f = types.Function(code5, globals())
+    f()   # It's alive!

+i.e. wiring in the source code to compile, writing out a disassembly to look over, and sleazily reusing the tailbiter module's globals() in place of a fresh new one.
+(The latter eventually caused a bit of a headscratcher of a bug when I put off replacing that scaffolding for too long.)
+It'd be possible to make the presented seed more honest in this way, moving the above code to the middle-stage section, though it'd mean more total code in the chapter.
+It might make more sense to promote this note into the actual chapter (rewritten just a bit).
+XXX end of note]

 ### A visitor walks over a tree